ian-hickey/cfscript/readme.md

+# Dark Matter
+_The glue that binds the universe_

 There are a number of moving parts in this framework:

-Parser for Cfscript that generates Java from CFscript.
+Parser for DMscript, a language based on (a subset of) Cfscript that generates Java from CFscript.
 The language is based on Cfscript but does not implement the entire (or even most of) the api.
-The version we use adds annotations the components methods, and properties.
+The add native annotations to the components methods, and properties.
+We don't use Cfscript scopes (arguments, variables) and instead favor Java scoping rules (this keyword).
+We do implement most String (len), List (listLen), and Array (arrayAppend) methods.

+Most of your favorite APIs are missing and replaced with something else.
+However.
+If you do try it out was you get is a powerful, fast, and feature rich modern development experience.
+How fast?
+Try, fraction of a second startup, built in server, no configuration dev profiles, built in application metrics.
+And it will feel like second nature to anyone who already knows Cfscript.

 There are main considerations:
 We use JSON-B and quarkus-resteasy-jsonb extension

 We import:
 jakarta.ws.rs.* (in anything annotated with Path)